No matter their major, every student at Champlain College can become an expert in the same topic: well-being.

 Mastering such skills is crucial — now more than ever.
 Anxiety and depression among children has increased over time, the Centers for Disease Control reports.
 “Ever having been diagnosed with either anxiety or depression” among children aged 6–17 years increased from 5.4% in 2003 to 8% in 2007 and to 8.4% in 2011–2012.

 Current college students are the most traumatized generation yet, Dr. Quinn believes.
 Research, including her own, lays much of the blame on social media.
 As social media use goes up, life satisfaction goes down, Dr. Quinn says.
 In her study on Facebook, two students wrote in the margins, “Am I the only one who has the highest score you can get on depression?”

 Lay over all of this a global pandemic.
-“Typically, people go through short-term traumas,” says Dr. Laurel Bongiorno, Dean of Champlain’s Division of Education & Human Studies.
+“Typically, people go through short-term traumas,” says Dr. Laurel Bongiorno, former Dean of Champlain’s Division of Education & Human Studies.
 “And everyone now has been through a long-term trauma.”